learn-co-curriculum/files-and-filetypes-readme/README.md

 code_.
 When computers write things down, they often write them down in files in _their_ language, _binary_.
 These files are _binary files_.

-Tyoes of _binary_ files are images, music, and software programs.
+Types of _binary_ files are images, music, and software programs.
 We can create these files with Adobe Photoshop, the C programming language, or Ableton.

 Nobody is exactly sure how humans think.
 That's a question for science or